vExcess/JITLang/docs.md

 ```

 ## Object(s)
 JITLang also allows you to create anonymous objects.
-Objects can be created in the same format as JavaScript:
+Objects are created in JavaScript Object Notation.
 ```
 let myValue = "exampleKey";
 Object myObj = {